After Surprising Fans With A New Boyfriend, Kat Dennings Is Engaged

-Kat Dennings’ new relationship is a lot further along than fans realized — her recently revealed romance with Andrew Wilkes-Krier. is actually headed to the altar.
+Kat Dennings’ new relationship is a lot further along than fans realised — her recently revealed romance with Andrew WK. is actually headed to the altar.

 The WandaVision actress turned heads by seemingly confirming that she’s off the market, logging in to Instagram to share a photo of herself with the musician on her stories.
-Wilkes-Krier shared a similar photo on his social media that showed the couple locked in a kiss.
+Andrew WK shared a similar photo on his social media that showed the couple locked in a kiss.

 "Oh haaaaaaaayyyyyyy," she casually captioned the reveal.

 Just days after going public with her relationship, it appears that Dennings is now officially off the market.
-On Thursday May 13, she uploaded a photoset on Instagram, the first picture showing her hand resting on top of Wikes-Krier’s with a stacked engagement ring on her finger.
+On Thursday May 13, she uploaded a photoset on Instagram, the first picture showing her hand resting on top of Andrew WK’s with a stacked engagement ring on her finger.

 Advertisement